 Something very important to note here is that since puesto is an adjective, it needs to match the noun it refers to!
 The matching needs to occur both in number and gender.

 Since puesto is an adjective, we can place it both before or after the noun.
 Whether it goes before or after depends on what you’re saying!
 Check out more on Spanish adjective placement here.
 So we can say:

-* Keep in mind the use of articles with ponerse.
-We use them the same way we would with llevar puesto!
+Keep in mind the use of articles with ponerse.
+When talking about clothing in Spanish we use them the same way we would with llevar puesto!
 If you need a refresher, check out the table above once more!

 Conjugating llevar puesto

 When we conjugate llevar puesto [noun], we need to keep in mind that